hpi-swa-teaching/IMAPClient/packages/IMAPClient-Tests.package/ICEndPointOfflineTest.class/README.md

-This class tests oflline mode funtionality and synchronisation with the server when online again.
+This tests the offline functionality and synchronisation with the server as soon as an internet connection is established.